sibirbil/SimpleKernels/README.md

   this tutorial can be found [here](./LogisticRegression.ipynb).

-* We also provide the following code snippets that reproduce Tables 2-3 and Figure 5 in our paper but this time with logistic regression.
+* We also provide the following code snippets that reproduce Tables 2-3 and Figure 5 in our paper, but this time, with logistic regression.

     - [Table_2_3_LR_Run.py](./LR_Table_2_3_Run.py)
     - [Figure_5_Phoneme_LR_Run.py](./Figure_5_Phoneme_LR.py)